 Course Coordinator : Assoc.
 Prof. GÜVEN ÇATAK

-Course Lecturer(s): Assist.
+Course Lecturer(s): Assoc.
 Prof. DİĞDEM SEZEN

 Course Objectives: This course aims to focus on the interaction between game, player, culture and society.
 Course topics will cover games in the context of politics, art, war and social interactions.
 Games will be analysed as ‘deconstructive’ texts.
 Many different games and game genres will be analysed and each week will focus on a different aspect.